loss surgery encompasses any surgical

 Read frequently asked

-questions about morbid obesity surgery, including the newest
+questions about weight loss surgery for morbid obesity, including the

 LAP-BAND system.
 Calculate your body fat as a first step to see if